-To fully understand how edge computing arrived – and the opportunities it presents – let’s take a closer look at factors that are pushing edge computing into the mainstream.
+To fully understand the growth of Edge Computing – and the opportunities it presents – let’s take a closer look at factors that are pushing Edge Computing into the mainstream.

-Why is edge computing emerging as the better alternative in IoT environments?
-While most information will be uploaded and processed via the cloud, some business-critical applications will demand real-time data.
+So, why Edge Computing and where does it fit as the better alternative in IoT environments?
+While most information will be uploaded and processed via the cloud, many business-critical applications demand real-time data.
 This requires the use of a physical or virtual computing infrastructure on the edge of the network to minimize the bandwidth needed to access data that is centrally stored.

-Using manufacturing as an example, many are collecting data on the shop floor via IoT sensors and analyzing it to drive predictive maintenance and optimize machine performance.
+Using the manufacturing industry as an example, many manufacturers collect data on the shop floor via IoT sensors and analyze that data to drive predictive maintenance and optimize machine performance.
 Every IoT device — from robotic arms, HVAC units, assembly systems, or any intelligent device — collects data for processing and analysis.
-Edge computing can process the data instantly and arm manufacturers with the information to make faster, more informed decisions that optimize the supply chain, streamline production, and reduce costs.
+Edge Computing processes that data instantly and arms manufacturers with the information to make faster, more informed decisions optimizing the supply chain, streamlining production, and reducing costs.

-In order for any organization to reap the maximum benefits that edge computing can delivery, a new technology approach and computing infrastructure are needed.
+For any organization to reap the maximum benefits that Edge Computing can deliver, a new technology approach and computing infrastructure are needed.
 New innovations, such as the Stratus ztC Edge, provides built-in virtualization, automated protection, and managed services – all to provide versatile computing platform for running business critical applications.

 Our interactive Edge Computing Experience (ECX) showcases how organizations can leverage edge platforms to harness data from critical equipment and processes, converge OT and IT, and run industrial software with unmatched reliability.
 Explore ECX to discover crucial insights on both the environments and use cases that drive Industry 4.0 insight, efficiency, and safety.